mayusuf/Global-Data-on-Sustainable-Energy/README.md

 ## The significant findings are:

-### 1. Electricity access to population increases in every country
+### 1. Electricity access to population in every country are increases year by year

-### 2. Countries are successful to level up renewable energy to  their national grid.
+### 2. Countries are successful to supply more renewable energy to their national grid.
 Hence, Middle African countries are
-treating as examples.
+treating as examples

+### 3. The developed or wester world produces largest amount of electricity from all sources

-### 3. The more developed countries emit more CO2 in the environment though they produce significant electricity
+### 4. The more developed countries emit more CO2 in the environment though they produce significant electricity
 from natural resources. ex: China, USA etc.

-### 4. Per person health expenses are gradually increases while CO2 emissions also gradually increases except in the
+### 5. Per person health expenses are gradually increases while CO2 emissions also gradually increases except in the
 year 2020

-### 5. Global energy has an impact on forest.
+### 6. Global energy has an impact on forest.
 Its decreases from 2000 to 2020

-### 6. Few features in the data are closely correlated to each other.
+### 7. Few features in the data are closely correlated to each other.
 Findings those through the correlation matrix

+## In essence I can say that any stack holder uses this model to find out predictive result of one or both of the two targets
+to make a business decision.
+In addition s/he considers the visual reports which are enclosed in this notebook.
+I included an interface developed by streamlit python package to predict 'value_co2_emissions_kt_by_country' by giving input in the input field.
+To run this app in local machine please follow the following steps:

+       1. Go to the folder 'app'

+       2. run command 'streamlit run your_app.py'

+       3. you see the home page with the address 			 'http://localhost:8501/'

+       4. Select 'Prediction' menu item from left menu bar

+       5. Now you will see a form.
+Input values

+       6. Press button 'Get Your Prediction' to get the prediction of CO2 emissions for a year

 ### 7. Used three Machine Learning algorithms for two sets of targets and features to find out a appropriate model.
 For both cases Random Forest algorithm performs very well for target 'primary_energy_consumption_per_capita_kwh_person' and 'value_co2_emissions_kt_by_country' 0.885764 and 0.995015